Stronger Than Ever: Liv Athletes' Perspectives from Their 40s

 Crystal: Katerina Nash is an incredible athlete not only because she is still at the very top of the sport in her 40s, but because she also can perform at that top level in so many disciplines.
 Yes, she’s amazingly talented and gifted.
 But to be able to compete for that long across so many disciplines shows incredible self-awareness and poise.

-Serena: Katerina Nash and Katie Compton have inspired me since I began racing.
-Not only are they incredible athletes, they are also amazing role models and good humans.
-I have gotten to know them both over the years and am forever amazed by not only their athletic accomplishments, but their ability to lift up others around them and inspire women to push the limits of what they think is possible.
+Serena: Katerina Nash has inspired me since I began racing.
+Not only is she an incredible athlete, she is also amazing role model and kind human.
+I have gotten to know Kat over the years and am forever amazed by not only her athletic accomplishments, but her ability to lift up others around her and inspire women to push the limits of what they think is possible.

 Sandra: I was fortunate to have so many great Canadian female riders to look up to as I was coming up through the ranks and I'm proud of that legacy.
 Alison Sydor's discipline and accomplishments always inspired me.
 She wasn't flashy, she just did the work and totally crushed it.